-Mornings are, without a doubt, the most challenging time of my day and it can be a struggle to get myself cleaned up and dressed in something appropriate for the day, let alone get the two kids ready for action!
+Mornings are, without a doubt, the most challenging time of most new mum’s days.
+It was a struggle to get myself cleaned up and dressed in something appropriate for the day, let alone get the baby ready for action!

 In reality, I do most of my shopping online during a middle-of-the-night baby feed which generally results in a delivery of mismatched outfits in the wrong sizes.
 When I try to dress my two bundles of joy they squirm, cry, roll and run around to the point that buttons are either incorrectly done up straight-jacket-style or someone’s bum is hanging out.

 The 2-year-old prefers to be at one with nature, sans clothes, these days.

 When it comes to having a photo taken, unless I bribe her with a jelly baby she refuses to keep still at all, let alone smile and show her best angle.
 (All angles are adorable of course).